 Research shows that climate change will impact penguins in two ways –

-- go to the website Reduction of food availability : Penguins mostly rely on krill.
+- Reduction of food availability : Penguins mostly rely on krill.
 Krill depends on sea ice.
 Simply put – If sea ice melts that will directly impact the availability of krill and thereby affect the food source for penguins.

 This is a very simplified explanation of the relationship between climate change and penguins.
 If you would like to know more you can visit –